wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/cdd.md

 At the moment, the code generation for **waPC** doesn't isolate the guest and host portions of the shared code the way we would like.
 Therefore, until the automated generation requires no hand-manipulation of the files, you can use existing actor interfaces as an example for how to apply minor tweaks.
 You can see the entire [payments-interface](https://github.com/wasmcloud/examples/tree/main/payments/payments-interface) Rust project to see what the code should look like.

 Before proceeding to the next step, you should create your own `payments-interface` project by copying the one from the github repository.
 This project contains the schema that we've just created, a `Makefile` that generates code into a `src/generated.rs` file, and the appropriate dependencies in `Cargo.toml`.
+If you haven't already, make sure to install the `wapc` command line tool as described [here](https://github.com/wapc/cli).

 If you want to learn more about using [waPC](/reference/wapc) to generate code from widl schemas, you can consult the reference guide.